IIT CEED (Common Entrance Examination for Design)

 - Q3 When will I receive my admit card?

 Ans.
-Admit Card can only be downloaded from the CEED Application website from DECEMBER 26, 2016 – JANUARY 21, 2017.
+Admit Card can only be downloaded from the CEED Application website from December 25, 2017 till January 20, 2018.
 Sending Admit Cards by post has been discontinued.
 Bring a printout of the Admit Card at the test center along with at least one original (not photocopied/scanned copy) and valid (not expired) photo identification.
 ONLY the following photo identifications are permitted: Driving license, Passport, PAN Card, Voter ID, College ID, or Aadhar UID.
 Photocopies of the original identification document are not acceptable.
 Candidates will not be permitted to take the test if original and valid photo identification is not presented.

 - Q4.
 How many times a candidates can appear for CEED Examination?